chb/smart-docs/libraries/javascript/index.md

   });
 {% endhighlight  %}

-## Send Notifications to the SMART Container
+## Send Notifications To the SMART Container

 Your app can also send notifications to the container.
 Today the SMART API defines only a single App-to-Container notification, which allows an app to